 Describe physical distancing protocols enforced Resources required Who is responsible?
-Completed How will you maintain correct density no more than one person per four square metres of floor space for accommodation No more than one person per 2sqm elsewhere e.g. I have measured my indoor and outdoor areas and calculated my maximum capacity.
+Completed How will you maintain correct density No more than one person per 4 square metres for sleeping areas Excluding 'family groups' and 'social groups' No more than one person per 2sqm at indoor spaces open to or used by guests.
+(Note: There is no limit on the number of total customers for accommodation providers, however you must only allow the number of people permitted to occupy the premise under a booking to stay overnight.
+For any additional guests visiting the premise (e.g. an individual apartment or short-term rental), current gathering restrictions apply.) e.g. I have measured my indoor areas and calculated my maximum capacity.
 Tape measure/floor markers/floorplan e.g. Manager Where necessary, how will you adapt your booking and opening e.g. Businesses will arrange groups or sessions such that if an infected party was to attend, the group required to be contacted is significantly reduced. e.g. Update booking systems e.g. Manager